rgunawans/AuroraControls/README.md

 + Download or clone
 + Build the project
 + Add component to your toolbox manually
++ For Textbox component
-+ Insert into form and set the color
+  + set color for background and foreground
++ For TimerLabel
+  + set format for date time you want to show